hearsh/WebTechProject/REPORT.md

 * Type `yarn start` or `npm start`
 * Go to `localhost:3000`
 * Enjoy browsing and hack away.

+## Team members contribution:

+Teamwork is more of  “WE” and less of  “ME”.
+We believe that we worked well as a team and thought of adding our contributions at the very end as everyone tried helping and fixing the bugs that were encountered during the development phase.

+**Backend:**
+Hearsh: Data Access (Min-Heap, Recommender), Layouts
+Ishan: Data Access (User Data, Project Data), Layouts

+**Front end:**
+Sohini: App.js and SASS
+Karan: App.js along with layout and positioning of elements

 ## Detailed Description On The Project